Keeping safe

 Keeping your pooch safe this summer

-Summer's a great time to get out and about with our furry friends, enjoying all that Kāpiti has to offer – so we have some tips on how you can keep your dog safe this summer.
+Summer’s a great time to get out and about with our furry friends, enjoying everything Kāpiti has to offer.

 Pools and spas